Djohnson1313/phase_1_project/README.md

 There are 3 main metrics we will use, including:

 Engine count
-  single engine vs dual engine
+-single engine vs dual engine

 fatality rate

-accommodations in the event of an incident exit count
+accommodations in the event of an incident
+-exit count

 ## Engine count